Engineering, Procurement, Construction and Finance Contract (EPCF)

 have been added to your cart!

-This pre-draft of “EPCF Agreement” is in MS Word format and prepared in 68 pages.
+This pre-draft of “EPCF Agreement” is prepared in 68 pages.

 Word (.doc)

-This pre-draft of “EPCF Agreement” is in MS Word format and prepared in 68 pages.
+This pre-draft of “EPCF Agreement” is prepared in 68 pages.

 The templates mostly include some words, phrases, tables, or paragraphs that should be replaced with specific information related to your case.
 For example: